yduf/yduf.github.io/_posts/2020-07-11-monkey-island.md

 title: Monkey Island 🏝️
 tags: games adventure
 toc: true
+excerpt_separator: <!--more-->
 ---
-> A youth named Guybrush Threepwood arrives on the fictional Mêlée Island, with the desire to become a pirate.
-He seeks out the island's pirate leaders, who set him three trials that must be completed to become a pirate: winning a sword duel against Carla, the island's resident swordmaster, finding a buried treasure, and stealing a valuable idol from the governor's mansion. - [wikipedia](https://en.wikipedia.org/wiki/The_Secret_of_Monkey_Island) / [Monkey Island](https://fr.wikipedia.org/wiki/Monkey_Island) /  [Ron Gilbert]({% post_url 2020-09-04-grumpy-gamer %})
+> A youth named Guybrush Threepwood arrives on the fictional Mêlée Island, with the desire to become a pirate. <!--more-->
+> He seeks out the island's pirate leaders, who set him three trials that must be completed to become a pirate: winning a sword duel against Carla, the island's resident swordmaster, finding a buried treasure, and stealing a valuable idol from the governor's mansion. - [wikipedia](https://en.wikipedia.org/wiki/The_Secret_of_Monkey_Island) / [Monkey Island](https://fr.wikipedia.org/wiki/Monkey_Island) /  [Ron Gilbert]({% post_url 2020-09-04-grumpy-gamer %})

 [**The Secrets of Monkey Island’s Source Code**](https://gamehistory.org/monkeyisland/)